DioneProtocol/odysseygo-installer/docker/VALIDATOR_SETUP.md

   - **Validators**: Can use state sync and non-archival mode for faster setup and less storage
   - **Archive nodes**: Only needed for data providers, explorers, or specific use cases requiring full history
 - **State Sync Benefits**: Significantly reduces initial sync time and ongoing storage requirements
+- **Automatic Bootstrap**: The Docker container automatically downloads and extracts bootstrap data on first run

 ## Directory Structure